Too corny for some but just right for others, a Christmas proposal can be the perfect way to round off the festive season.

 If you live in an area of natural beauty, you might already have the perfect spot in mind to pop the question – otherwise, you might want to travel somewhere a little more scenic.

-One of the best things about this idea is that you can tailor it to yours and your partner’s preferences.
+One of the best things about this idea is that you can tailor it to your and your partner’s preferences.
 You might opt for a more intimate style, whereby you and your partner go for a quiet stroll together in a secluded spot; or perhaps you’ll pop the question during a post-Christmas dinner walk with all of the family.

 7. Ask them in lights